atlarge-research/opendc/README.md

 ### Running all tests

 The following command runs all tests in the codebase.
-On top of this, it also watches the code for changes and reruns the tests when files are changed, automatically.
+On top of this, it also watches the code for changes and reruns the tests whenever any file is saved.

 ```bash
 yarn test